gautamkrishnar/github-pages-gallery/README.md

   "usage-stats": false
 }
 ```
-Uses of other keys will be explained later.
+You can learn more about the configuration file here: https://thumbsup.github.io/docs/3-configuration/usage/.
 Click on the commit changes button below the page.

 4. Create a new account at https://travis-ci.org.
 Grand all access permission to Github account while signing up.
 5. After signing in enable the repo bby troggling the switch: